Antonina, Paraná: Geography

 The municipality contains 29% of the 2699 ha Roberto Ribas Lange State Park, created in 1994.
 It contains part of the 4334 ha Pico Paraná State Park, created in 2002.

 It also holds 30% of the 34179 ha Bom Jesus Biological Reserve, a strictly protected conservation unit established in 2012.

 History

-The small town Antonina was former known as “Capela” – as a chapel was built here in the 18th century.
-Due to this fact the inhabitants are called “capelistas” to this day.
+The small town of Antonina was former known as "Capela" – as a chapel was built here in the 18th century.
+Due to this fact the inhabitants are called "capelistas" to this day.
 The official name is in honor to King Antonio of Portugal.

 Culture

 Antonina hosts a July winter festival promoted by the Federal University of Paraná, which develops several workshops and shows during this time in the village.
 The carnival takes place within several blocks and features samba groups.